eclipse-langium/langium/packages/langium/README.md

 5. Open a folder, create a file with your chosen file name extension (`.hello` is the default), and see that validation and completion (ctrl+space) works:

-Follow the instructions in `langium-quickstart.md` (in your extension folder) to go further.
+Follow the instructions in `langium-quickstart.md` (in your extension folder) and the [documentation on the website](https://langium.org/docs/) to go further.

 ## How Does it Work?